apivideo/api.video-player-sdk/README.md

 autoplay        | no (default: false)   | boolean   | start playing the video as soon as it is loaded muted           | no (default: false)   | boolean   | the video is muted

-The `create` method returns a player instance that can be used to control the video playback, and to listen to player events.
+The sdk instance can be used to control the video playback, and to listen to player events.

 ## Controling the player

-The instance obtained by calling to the `create` method has the following methods:
+The sdk instance has the following methods:

 #### `play()`
 Start playing the video.